-Maintain and strengthen Downtown Juneau as a vibrant, safe and accessible place to live, work, play and explore.
-As home to the Capitol, Downtown Juneau is a dynamic center of Government and is welcoming and appealing to residents, visitors, innovators and investors.
+Maintain and strengthen downtown Juneau as a vibrant, safe and accessible place to live, work, play and explore.
+As home to the capitol, downtown Juneau is a dynamic center of government and is welcoming and appealing to residents, visitors, innovators and investors.
 Its unique heritage and history, access to natural beauty and urban amenities, provide opportunities for investment and sustainable growth.

-Through the public visioning exercise, nine focus areas were developed, each with a vision.
-These focus areas, as discussed in more detail later in this chapter, establish the foundation of the downtown area plan.
-They are intended to support and provide clarity for achieving the plan's overall vision.
-They also provide a means for guiding and evaluating improvements to the key elements of the plan, such as business development, jobs, streets, parks, trails, historic preservation, etc. As the community is pursuing downtown revitalization in the future, it should look to the overall vision and the focus area visions when evaluating efforts and proposals for reinvesting, redesigning, and redeveloping in downtown.
+Through the intensive public visioning exercise, which is discussed in more detail below, nine focus areas were developed, each with a vision.
+These focus areas establish the foundation of Blueprint Downtown.
+These visions are presented and discussed in context throughout the plan and support the overarching vision developed by the Steering Committee.
+They also provide a means for guiding and evaluating improvements to the key elements of the plan, such as business development, jobs, streets, parks, trails, historic preservation, placemaking, etc. As the community is pursuing downtown revitalization in the future, it should look to the overall vision and the focus area visions when evaluating efforts and proposals for investing, designing, and developing in downtown.